Search by Keyword

 American Releases

 Capitol released their first composite album to feature tracks from the British "Beatles For Sale" album on December 15th, 1964, entitled "Beatles '65."
-While the previous Capitol album "Something New" just missed hitting the top of the Billboard albums chart (#2 under the soundtrack album to "A Hard Day's Night"), this December release topped the charts for nine straight weeks.
+While the previous Capitol album "Something New" just missed hitting the top of the Billboard albums chart (#2 under the soundtrack album to "A Hard Day's Night"), this December release topped the Billboard album chart for nine straight weeks.
 "Beatles '65" then appeared as an individual compact disc on January 21st, 2014, both the mono and stereo versions of the album contained on a single CD.

 While the song wasn't quite popular enough to be included on the "1962-1966" greatest hits package (aka "The Red Album"), it became the title track to Capitol's companion set "Rock 'n' Roll Music."
 This highly successful double album, which was released on June 6th, 1976, peaked at #2 on the Billboard album chart.
 George Martin was consulted regarding the preparation of this album and, with access to only the Capitol mixes, decided it was necessary to reverse the right and left channels of the original stereo mix of this song for this album, the bass frequencies being raised throughout as well.
 The label decided to continue to generate sales from this package by splitting up the discs and releasing them individually as budget albums.
 "Rock 'n' Roll Music, Volume 1," which was released on October 27th, 1980, contained the song "Rock And Roll Music."